xuhaiming/agile-mdx/README.md

 ## Roles

 ### Product owner
-The Product Owner is expected to do the best possible job of satisfying all stakeholders, maintain the Product Backlog, and ensure that everyone knows the priorities.
+Satisfying all stakeholders, maintain the Product Backlog, and ensure that everyone knows the **priorities**.

 ### Scrum master
-The Scrum Master helps the Scrum Team perform at their highest level.
-They also **protect the team from both internal and external distractions**.
+Protect the team from both **internal and external distractions**.

 ### Development team
 Development Teams are structured and empowered to organize and manage their own work.
-The resulting synergy optimizes overall efficiency and effectiveness.

 ---